jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 	" card-pile.\n\n";
 ```
 __
-cards recall {pile id: name text, default: ""} - Moves all cards that have the {pile id} card-pile as their origin, from their current card-piles back into the {pile id} card-pile.
+cards recall {pile id: name text, default: ""} {facing: up OR down, default: current} - Moves all cards that have the {pile id} card-pile as their origin, from their current card-piles back into the {pile id} card-pile.
+If {facing} is specified, all cards in {pile id} are then put to face {facing}.

 __